Game #4706

 ON THIS DAY

-Villa lose consecutive games and now have 3 defeats in five games under Graham Taylor as they fall back to 8th in the table.
+• Villa lose for the 3rd time in 5 games under Graham Taylor to fall back to 8th in the table.

 Aston Villa